How I got my traditional oven

 Then somewhere around page 242 on the search results, traditionaloven.com showed up.

-And beside being a terrific web site and a super cool dude, (a Czechoslovakian Aussie, it doesn’t get cooler than that, beside my Swedish Jew friend Danny) now only did I see exactly what I wanted, but mostly I saw the future of internet.
+And beside being a terrific web site and a super cool dude, (a Czechoslovakian Aussie, it does not get cooler than that, beside my Swedish Jew friend Danny) now only did I see exactly what I wanted, but mostly I saw the future of the Internet.
 Once the Stock and P..n era is over.

 Louis Patenaude